humanloop/humanloop-docs/fern/v5-pages/api-reference/errors.md

 ## Error details

-Our `/chat` and `/completion` endpoints act as a unified interface across all popular model providers.
-The error returned by these endpoints may be raised by the model provider's system.
+Our `prompt/call` endpoint acts as a unified interface across all popular model providers.
+The error returned by this endpoint may be raised by the model provider's system.
 Details of the error are returned in the `detail` object of the response.

 ```json
 {